We'd like to introduce you to firehose, a tool that allows you to easily use the Twitter Streaming API with PHP!

 User Streams

-This is an API that targets a single user and retrieves their timeline, profile updates, events, etc.
+This API targets a single user and retrieves their timeline, profile updates, events, and other information.

-Streaming from an unspecified number of user accounts via this API could result in restrictions on connections from the same IP address, so we'll consider a different approach.
+Streaming from an unspecified number of user accounts via this API could trigger connection restrictions from the same IP address, so we'll consider alternative methods.

 The User Streams API also gives you the option to include replies and retweets to the target user